Security-Onion-Solutions/securityonion-docs/cases.rst

 .. image:: images/cases-observables.png
   :target: _images/cases-observables.png

-You can use the left icon to drill into the observable and see more information about it.
-You can use the hunt icon on the right to hunt for the observable.
+For each observable, you can click the icon on the far left of the row to drill into the observable and see more information about it.
+To the right of that is the the hunt icon which will start a new hunt for the observable.

 Events
 ------